usatlas/AFdocs/tier3docs/sshlogin/ssh2BNL.md

     lsetup "asetup AnalysiisBase,21.2.129" "rucio -w"

-which set up both the release env of
-<a href="/twiki/bin/view/AtlasComputing/AnalysisBase" class="twikiLink">AnalysisBase</a>,21.2.129
-and a rucio wrapper, which does not provide python API.
+which set up both the release env of AnalysisBase,21.2.129 and a rucio wrapper, which does not provide python API.

 #### <span id="Use_Condor_within_EventLoop"></span> Use Condor within <span class="twikiNewLink">[EventLoop](/twiki/bin/edit/AtlasComputing/EventLoop?topicparent=AtlasComputing.SPARatBNL;nowysiwyg=1 "this topic does not yet exist; you can create it.")</span>